 The more you see, the more you learn.
 By working with an experienced, knowledgeable broker, you could save a substantial amount of time, only looking at Homes that meet your specific needs, could be the difference between finding your home and missing the opportunity.
 Most buyers if working with a good broker see between 10 and 30 Homes, depending on market conditions and your specific tastes and needs.

 Negotiating the Home + getting an accepted offer: Negotiability varies from Home to Home, depending mostly on market conditions.
 Until you have a fully executed contract from both the seller and buyer, you do not ‘have’ the Home.
 Generally, properties are delivered ‘as is’ broom-swept and with working appliances, unless your agent negotiated additional terms in the contract or the BINSR.
 If you wish to keep any fixtures or furnishings, you should have these clearly itemized and specified in the contract of sale or a separate bill of sale.

 Once the signed contract is received, Earnest Money, in the negotiated amount, will need to be deposited into an escrow account.
 Contingencies in the contract can include Financing, Appraisals, Closing dates, etc. Transfer of ownership, however, only takes place upon closing.

-The managing agent, banks, etc., co-ordinate a mutually agreeable time and location on the closing date per the contract.
-Your broker will advise you of where to be, when and with what.
+The managing agent, lawyers, banks, etc., co-ordinate a mutually agreeable time and location on the closing date per the contract.
+Your broker or Lawyer will advise you of where to be, when and with what.
 At the closing, the buyer pays the additional down payment, bank fees, taxes, title insurance, etc and signs various documents to transfer ownership of the property.
 The process ends with congratulations, and keys to your new home.